 Contemporary expertise: Knowledge and training of current concepts and best practices in routine areas of athletic training, which can include prevention and wellness, urgent and emergent care, primary care, orthopedics, rehabilitation, behavioral health, pediatrics, and performance enhancement.
 Contemporary expertise is achieved through mechanisms such as advanced education, clinical practice experiences, clinical research, other forms of scholarship, and continuing education.
 It may include specialization in one or more of the identified areas of athletic training practice.
-An individual'srole within the athletic training program should be directly related to the person's contemporary expertise.
+An individual's role within the athletic training program should be directly related to the person's contemporary expertise.

-Corefaculty: Faculty with full faculty status, rights, responsibilities, privileges, and college voting rights as defined by the institution and who have primary responsibility to the program.
+Core faculty: Faculty with full faculty status, rights, responsibilities, privileges, and college voting rights as defined by the institution and who have primary responsibility to the program.
 These faculty members are appointed to teach athletic training courses, advise, and mentor students in the athletic training program.
 Core, full-time faculty report to, are evaluated by, and are assigned responsibilities by the administrator (chair or dean), in consultation with the program director, of the academic unit in which the program is housed.
 A core faculty member must be an athletic trainer or physician.

-Added last sentence 'A core faculty member must be an athletic trainer or physician" to the definition; approved by Commission on February 1, 2019 including tailoring delivery to meet patients' social, cultural, and linguistic needs.
-2,3
+Added last sentence 'A core faculty member must be an athletic trainer or physician" to the definition; approved by Commission on February 1, 2019

-Cultural competency: the ability of both providers and systems to provide care to patients with diverse values, beliefs and behaviors,
+Cultural competency: the ability of both providers and systems to provide care to patients with diverse values, beliefs and behaviors, including tailoring delivery to meet patients' social, cultural, and linguistic needs.^{2,3}